AdrianVollmer/PowerHub/README.md

 callback host name is used by the stager to download the payload.
 If the callback port or path differ from the default, it can also be changed.

-Read `./powerhub.py --help` and the [Wiki](https://github.com/AdrianVollmer/PowerHub/wiki/Usage) for details.
+Read `powerhub --help` and the [Wiki](https://github.com/AdrianVollmer/PowerHub/wiki/Usage) for details.

 Credits